 On signing the contract, you and the buyer will agree to a settlement date.
 Settlement is commonly six weeks after exchange but this can be varied if both parties agree.
 At settlement the buyer 'settles' their purchase by paying the purchase price, less their deposit.
 If you're using a solicitor, they may meet with the buyers solicitor to ensure they have everything needed for the sale to proceed.

-With those five steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent.
+With those five steps out of the way it’s time to put your feet up and congratulate yourself on a job well done – you’ve just successfully sold your house without an agent and saved yourself some money at the same time.